DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 ## How it works

-The subject filter only shows subjects for the courses offered by the provider.
+The subject filter only shows individual subjects for the courses offered by the provider.

+For example, if the provider offers a course called ‘business studies with economics’ the filter will include business studies and economics as separate options.
+If the provider offers a course called ‘modern languages’, which includes French, German and Spanish, the filter will include the three languages.

 If there are more than 15 subjects, a scrollable region is created and JavaScript is used to add a search box.
 Typing in the search box updates the list below it with subjects matching the search term.
 If there are no matches, the list is empty.